 At face value, this furnace looks just like any unit.
 But when you open it up, you’ll notice that it features upgraded components for more safety.
 The furnace has a thick layer of ceramic wool.
 On top of that, there’s a fine layer of fireproof mud.
 The two materials combine to create an efficient insulation barrier.

-The furnace is pretty simple in design.
-But, those added safety features can make all the difference for beginners.
+The furnace is pretty simple in design with added safety features, that make it the best melting furnace for beginners.

 4. Cast Masters GG 10K Propane Furnace – Best Large-Capacity Furnace